Novelist, Playwright, Screenwriter

 Welcome!
 Here’s the latest:

-• Dreams of the Moon, a feature script I wrote for Alfons Adetuyi, is a coming-of-age story set when the Apollo 16 astronauts came to Sudbury, Ontario to train for the moon landing.
-It was literally days away from photography when the virus shut it down.
-With luck, it will start shooting in Spring 2022.
-A Canada-South Africa co-production.
+- Dreams of the Moon, a feature script I wrote with director Alfons Adetuyi, is a coming-of-age story set when the Apollo 16 astronauts came to Sudbury, Ontario to train for the moon landing.
+It was literally days away from photography when Covid shut it down.
+I am happy to announce that the movie has now been shot (in Sudbury and South Africa) and is in post-production

-• Sawah a script I wrote with an international team in Luxembourg, won the CinemaEuropa Prize and is now on Netflix in 46 countries and Amazon USA.
+- Sawah, a script I wrote with an international team in Luxembourg, won the CinemaEuropa Prize and is available to watch around the world.
 A Luxembourg/Belgium/Egypt co-production, it’s the story of an Egyptian DJ during Arab Spring who’s heading toward the gig of a lifetime in Brussels—but loses his passport and gets sidetracked in Luxembourg.
 A comedy about today, directed by Adolf El Assal.

 In the Works: